Joss314104869/Course-Proyect-Getting-and-Cleaning-Data/CodeBook.md

 2. timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation
 3. Frequency-domain signals

-• Average frequency-domain body acceleration in the X, Y and Z directions:
-1. frequencyDomainBodyAccelerometerMeanX
-2. frequencyDomainBodyAccelerometerMeanY
-3. frequencyDomainBodyAccelerometerMeanZ

-• Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:
-1. frequencyDomainBodyAccelerometerStandardDeviationX
-2. frequencyDomainBodyAccelerometerStandardDeviationY
-3. frequencyDomainBodyAccelerometerStandardDeviationZ

-• Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:
-1. frequencyDomainBodyAccelerometerMeanFrequencyX
-2. frequencyDomainBodyAccelerometerMeanFrequencyY
-3. frequencyDomainBodyAccelerometerMeanFrequencyZ

 • Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
 1. frequencyDomainBodyAccelerometerJerkMeanX
 2. frequencyDomainBodyAccelerometerJerkMeanY